Finding a Top Financial Advisor Firm in Naperville, Illinois

 Calamos Wealth Management, LLC

-Calamos Wealth Management, LLC is a wealth advisory firm established in 2007.
-Over the years, its client base has grown to more than 1,900 clients with almost $1.5 billion in assets under management (AUM).
-The overwhelming majority of this fee-based firm’s clients are high-net-worth individuals, but it also works with non-high-net-worth individuals, pension plans, charitable organizations and businesses.
+Calamos Wealth Management, LLC is a fee-only wealth advisory firm established in 2007.
+The majority of clients are high-net-worth individuals, but the practice also works with non-high-net-worth individuals, pension and sharing plans, charitable organizations and businesses.
 The firm is headquartered in Naperville, but you can find secondary offices in New York City and Coral Gables, Florida.

 Calamos Wealth Management Background